syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/column-resizing.md

 The Grid control provides the ability to prevent resizing for a particular column.
 This can be useful if you want to maintain a consistent column width or prevent users from changing the width of a column.

 You can disable resizing for a particular column by setting the [allowResizing](../../api/grid/columnDirective/#allowresizing) property of the column to **false**.
-The following example demonstrates, how to disabled resize for **Customer ID** column.
+The following example demonstrates, how to disable resizing for the **Customer ID** column.

 {% if page.publishingplatform == "typescript" %}